jdoleary/Spellmasons/docs/PlaytestHistory.md

 ## JakobFree 2022-09-08
 - Remind players they can move camera when spawning in
-- "requires a following spell to modify" -> "to have an effect"
-- label connect range circle
 - out of range is confusing and not obvious
   - out of range could be red instead of grey
   - maybe have cast range appear as soon as you exceed it